stephster/perceptron-rule-ranking/README.md

 * [Owl classification rule - feature mask](./owl_scatter_plot_masked.jpg).
 We mask the image using filter activations.

 ## Supporting images, "Accuracy comparison between classes":
 * [Random Forest, Perceptron, Top5, Top10 accuracy](./classes_all_accuracy_histogram.pdf).
-The dataset has been selected so that VGG-16 fully connected layers have an accuracy = 100%.
+The dataset has been selected so that the accuracy of VGG-16 fully connected layers is 100% (VGG-16 is the benchmark).